-Provides the opportunity to develop required competencies for advance certification in Computed Tomography Imaging.
-Includes 40 hours per week for 1 - 11 weeks in an MRI department.
-Prerequisites: RAIT 311 and permission of the Program Chair.
+Provides the opportunity to develop required competencies for advanced certification in Computed Tomography Imaging.
+Includes 40 hours per week for 1 - 11 weeks in a CT department.
+This course is intended to meet the degree requirements of the Technology and Nuclear Medicine concentrations of the Radiation & Imaging Sciences program.
+Prerequisites: Admission to the Radiation & Imaging Sciences program, RAIT 311 AND permission of the instructor.
+Grading: Satisfactory/Unsatisfactory.

 After completing this class, students should be able to:At the completion of the course, the student will have proven competence in a minimum of 50% of the required procedures.
 Competence in a required procedure includes evaluation of a student’s ability to:

 - Prepare supplies according to procedures

 - Evaluate and interpret requisitions, and develop appropriate protocol to respond to physician’s order